 Hunting, fishing and tourism are the main sources of income for the population of Tiniteqilaq.
 Seals are hunted throughout the year together with a restricted number of polar bears and narwhals.
 We ́ll visit the village and hike in the neighbouring hills before spending the night at anchor adjacent to the village.

-Sail into Ikasak Sound and continue onwards to Ikateq Sound where we visit the abandoned US airbase – Bluie East 2.
+Today we explore the Sammileq, Tasiilaq or Imiilaa fjords with great hiking along mountain lakes with small calving glaciers and abundance of wild flowers.
+Another option may be to sail into Ikasak Sound and continue onwards to Ikateq Sound where we visit the abandoned US airbase – Bluie East 2.
 The remains from the US operations during WWII are still there to be seen and explored.
-Finish the day at anchor in Sermiligaq Fjord, close to the spectacular calving Karale Glacier.

 The short summer in Eastern Greenland can exhibit all kinds of weather — most of which is governed by the warm gulf current between Iceland and Eastern Greenland.
 The weather pattern is an unpredictable mixture of marine low-pressure systems mixed with the more stable high-pressure inland climate (generated by the immense, cold Greenland icecap).
 The temperatures range from 0 to 15 degrees Celsius.
 In other words, you should prepare for sunshine as well as showers.
 Winds can shift quickly and we might experience the ferociously katabatic Piteraq hurricanes (very rare, but nonetheless possible).
 Given the area’s proximity to the Arctic Circle, while it´s a bit early in the season, it may still be possible to see the Northern Lights at night.